Diffusion Processes on Implicit Manifolds: Implementation Details

 This non-compact kernel is not covered by the current convergence proof, although prior work \cite{trillos2018errorestimatesspectralconvergence} indicates the current framework should appeal to such kernels.
 We thus disclaim here that the MNIST experiments should be interpreted as empirical evidence, rather than fully theorem-backed instantiations.
 We compute the random walk graph Laplacian in the same way in both cases, using Eq. \eqref{eq:RWGL-action}.

 The CDC operator is computed by considering its action on coordinate functions.
-At each timestep $\ell$ of Algorithm \ref{alg:IMD-with-drgd}, we extend $\rwgl_N$ to $\mathsf{L}$ as in Eq. \eqref{eq:smoothed-rwgl} by using a nearest-neighbour (NN) or $k$-NN lookup. \begin{remark} Note that the NN lookup is generally controllable as per Assumption \ref{ass:moment}, and $k$-NN lookup is a Lipschitz map.
+At each timestep $\ell$ of Algorithm \ref{alg:IMD-with-drgd}, we extend $\rwgl_N$ to $\mathsf{L}$ as in Eq. \eqref{eq:smoothed-rwgl} by using a nearest-neighbour (NN) or $k$-NN lookup.
+For the $k$-NN lookup, the CDC evaluated a sample $\hbX_\ell$ as in Eq. \eqref{eq:data-driven-EM} is computed as a Gaussian-kernel-weighted average of the CDC estimates of the $k$ nearest neighbours, with a locally adaptive bandwidth set from the median squared neighbour distance.

+\paragraph{Bandwidth parameter $\epsilon$} For the synthetic data, we set the global neighbourhood radius $\epsilon$ to the median of the Euclidean distances from each sample $x_i$ to its $k$-th nearest neighbour in $\{x_j\}_{j=1}^N \setminus {x_i}$, with $k = \max\bigl(10, \lceil 4 \log N \rceil\bigr)$.
+For the MNIST latent representation dataset, we set the Gaussian bandwidth to $\epsilon = Q_{0.9}\bigl(\{d_k(x_i)\}_{i=1}^N\bigr)$, the $90\%$ quantile of the distances $d_k(x_i)$ from each sample to its $k$-th nearest neighbour, with $k = \max\bigl(20, \lceil 4 \log N \rceil\bigr)$. \begin{remark} Note that the NN lookup is generally controllable as per Assumption \ref{ass:moment}, and $k$-NN lookup is a Lipschitz map.
 As we are directly considering the extrinsic setting of $F(\mathcal{M})$, all functions are already considered lifted. \end{remark} \begin{remark} We also do not use the Diffusion Maps algorithm \cite{coifman2006diffusion}, as the variable-bandwidth graph Laplacian construction does not fit into the framework presented in Appendix \ref{apdx:graph-laplacian-convergence}.
 We believe this to be an important future direction for rigorous IMD constructions, but leave it for future work. \end{remark}